casualjim/rs-etrade/README.md

 ## State storage

 The default feature for the crate includes a thread safe in-memory store for the oauth tokens.
-There is an optional feature `secretservice` which will the keychain on linux to store the token information.
+There is an optional feature `keychain` which will the OS native secret store to track the token information.

+You only need to initialize the consumer key/secret once, the temporary credentials will be managed by the session.

 ## Usage